-- Identify topic sentences and main ideas, transitions, and patterns of organization; discern major from minor details, distinguish fact from opinion, and make inferences, from intermediate ESL textbooks.
+- Identify topic sentences and main ideas; discern major from minor details in intermediate ESL textbooks.

 - Be able to identify the setting, main events, climax and resolution of ESL readers at the intermediate level and summarize the novel in writing.